hertinek/calculator/README.md

 	Note that the total number of actual keys that it represents cannot be asserted because of the different physical keyboards that users can have (mainly with or without a number keypad) but also the mapping that is used by their operating system.

 Currently working on fonts.
-Characters to check : 0-9*+-/=.,×XS÷M%V!²√ lorem ipsum dolor

-New bug: apparently I can write 3 + ! + 1 and that gives !31

 Things to keep in mind (to implement later for instance, or just be mindful about):
 	- create animation when clicking buttons, to be mirrored with keyboard keys